LeonAndrade/LeonAndrade.github.io/README.md

 <br/>

 > While SQL can do most of the work it can get quite verbose.
-Using the python library pandas we can obtain the same result with much less typing!
+Using the python library pandas we can obtain the same results with much less typing!
 > ```python
 > import pandas as pd
 > sql = """